Google Analytics may be undercounting your visitors, while some sites overcount

 External traffic measurement firms, of course, do a vastly poorer job than tools like Google Analytics that measure actual visitor numbers, and so I don’t pay much attention to the guesstimates from Alexa, Quantcast and Compete.com, which don’t have direct access to visitor numbers and thus estimate traffic based on sampling and other factors.

 What has been your experience?
 Have you conducted any experiments to determine how accurate Google Analytics’ numbers are?
 What other tools do you recommend?
-Please add your wisdom in the comments below!JD Lasica is founder of Socialmedia.biz.
-We work with large and mid-size businesses and organizations on social media strategies and optimizing your online presence.
-Contact JD by email, follow him on Twitter and Google Plus or leave a comment below.
+Please add your wisdom in the comments below!JD Lasica, founder of Socialmedia.biz, is now co-founder of the cruise discovery engine Cruiseable.
+See his About page, contact JD or follow him on Twitter or Google Plus.